Live from the Southern Command in sunny South Florida.

 The Democrats.

-When big business, that business period, when all this goes into effect by 2012 to 2014, when they start actually cutting benefits for people, health insurance, and paying the fine.
+When big business, bad business period, when all this goes into effect by 2012 to 2014, when they start actually cutting benefits for people, health insurance, and paying the fine, that will be exactly what Obama wants.

-Obama will then be able to call a national TV address and say, What did I tell you?
+Obama will then be able to call a national TV address and say, what did I tell you?

 You can't trust these people.